A NEW SCHOOL WITH A SIDE OF BAPTISM

 On the bus to Howard Johnson’s, Mem told me that Catholics were against divorced people.
 She explained that both she and Mom were divorced because they both married bad men.
 She made me promise not to tell anyone about their divorces, or I would have to go back to school with Barbara Titone.
 I told Mem I never wanted to see Tit again, but I also didn’t want to lie.
 She responded that I shouldn’t give her any trouble and just do what I was told.

 On the first day of school at St. Ambrose, the kids were friendly, but the nuns were strict and grumpy.
 I made it my business to lie, lie, lie, and told everyone I met that my dad was a famous oil rig worker who worked far away and that I lived with my mom and older sister, even though nobody asked.

 When I got home that day, daddy bird was lying limp on the porch.
 I poked him, but he didn’t move.
 Then I noticed the empty bowl of rat poison in the corner.
 I dragged a kitchen chair outside and climbed up to the nest, where I found the baby and mommy dead.

 I took them out and laid them next to the dad.
 Then I poured water on their heads to baptize and save them, but it didn’t work.
-I carefully placed my birds into the bowl of poison, hid them underneath the bottom level of the porch, and prayed to God to force the rats to eat them and croak.
+I gently placed my bird family into the bowl of poison, hid them underneath the bottom level of the porch, and prayed to God for Him to make the rats eat them and croak.